romainl/idiomatic-vimrc/README.md

 ## FILES AND DIRECTORIES
+Vim depends on "runtime files" to work properly and it is by adding/editing *your* own runtime files that you customize Vim.
+Those files and directories constitute Vim's *runtime*: a "system" runtime, that is best left as-is, and a "user" runtime, that is the subject of this document.

 Unless you *really* know what you are doing (hint: if you learn anything from this document, it means that you are not there yet), whatever you do to customize Vim should NEVER happen outside of your "home" directory, hereby referred to as `$HOME`: